coding-benjito/dynamod/USER_GUIDE.md

 ## Parsing the model

-`parse_model(srcfile)` reads the model description file, applies the Dynamod grammer and returns the compiled dynamic model.
+`parse_model(srcfile)` reads the model description file, applies the Dynamod grammar and returns the compiled dynamic model.
 Once a model has been parsed, it can be initialized and run several times.

 Should parsing fail, the parser will output a problem description and terminate.
 In this case, it can be helpful to include the optional parameter `parse_model(srcfile, trace=True)` in order to see the token stream and parser actions leading to the problem reported.